Badbird5907/mcp_1.12.2/README.md

 # mcp_1.12.2
-This is a MCP for version 1.12.2, i've done this so you don't have to :D
+This is a MCP for version 1.12.2, i've done this so you don't have to :D<br/>
 ##How to use:
 1. go to https://github.com/Badbird-5907/mcp_1.12.2/releases/tag/1
 2. download the topmost zip file